erroronline1/qualitymanagement/readme.md

 * .venv/Scripts/activate
 * pip install -r requirements.txt
 * python -m eel assistant.py html --onefile --icon html/favicon.ico

+*it appears the compiling process evaluates javascript as well. i don't know for sure but during compiling word occasionally pops up for docm-files contained in data-lists. it may help to create these only after compiling.*

 ![sample folder structure](assets/folderstructure.png)
 * the provided folder structure might not be neccessarily your first choice and serves just as a sample. you have to change at least the default paths within the vba-code and the assistant anyway.